fernandopassaia/app_fullstackdemo/README.md

 SQL Connection Server info before try to RUN the APP.
 If the connectionstring does not exists on this file, EF will use the Default string on "AppFullStackDemoContext.cs".

+After configure your connection, entre on the main folder (BackEnd) and run: dotnet restore dotnet build

-After setup your connectionstring, enter on ".Infra" folder and RUN the migration command:
+After that, enter on ".Infra" and Run the Command:
 <li>dotnet ef --startup-project ../AppFullStackDemo.Api/ database update</li>
 <br />
 **Creating FakeMockData**: